top of page

 Generally, violets begin shipping in early April through June and again in late summer/early fall.

-Viola odorata, also called scented violets, is native to Europe and Asia, although it has become naturalized here.
+Viola odorata, also called scented violets and sweet violets, is native to Europe and Asia, although it has become naturalized here.
 Be careful when someone offers “sweet violets” because it could mean just about anything.
 They are also NOT African violets, which are not violets at all.

 Viola odorata has a long history in the world and in literature.
 They are also known for their heady perfume, culinary and medicinal properties, and singular beauty.
 If you want to know more about them, two books that might be of interest are The Complete Book of Violets by Nelson Coon and Violets, The History and Cultivation of Scented Violets by Roy E. Coombs.
 Both are excellent resources for gardeners in general and the violet grower in particular.